selimssevgi/junior-project/README.md

 * I have used heroku for demo purposes.

 ## Outcome
-I had been a great experience that taught me a lot about Ruby, Rails, Heroku, git, MySQL and PostgreSQL, and general recommendation system.
+It had been a great experience that taught me a lot about Ruby, Rails, Heroku, git, MySQL and PostgreSQL, and general recommendation system.

 ## To-Dos